khirawdhi/Secure-Inference-Architecture-Blueprint/README.md

 Each stage is a **trust boundary**.

-Each boundary must enforce controls before data, prompts, or actions move forward.
+Each boundary must enforce validation, authorization, and policy controls before data or actions move forward.

+---

+## Design Principles

+* **Zero Trust** — no implicit trust between components
+* **Least Privilege** — restrict data and actions at every stage
+* **Explicit Control Points** — enforce controls at each boundary
+* **Constrained Execution** — the model suggests, the system decides
+* **Defense in Depth** — layered controls across the pipeline

 ---